bdrive/netdrive3-i18n/README.md

 # How to Translate

-You need Github account to transalte language files.
+You need GitHub account to transalte language files.
 Please sign up and continue.

 After login select the language file you want to translate.